NazmulHasanNihal/Advanced-Statistical-Methods-for-AB-and-Hypothesis-Testing-Methods-of-Experimentations/README.md

 **Interpretation:**

-Since the p-value is much smaller than the significance level (α = 0.05), we reject the null hypothesis.
+Since the p-value is much smaller than the significance level (`α = 0.05`), we reject the null hypothesis.
 There is a significant difference in the test scores before and after the training, indicating that the training had an impact on the students' performance.

 ----

 ## Kruskal-Wallis Test
-The Kruskal-Wallis test is a non-parametric statistical test used to determine if there are significant differences between two or more independent groups.
-It is an extension of the Mann-Whitney U test to more than two groups and is used when the assumptions of one-way ANOVA (such as normality) are not met.
+The Kruskal-Wallis test is a `non-parametric` statistical test used to determine if there are significant differences between two or more independent groups.
+It is an extension of the `Mann-Whitney U test` to more than two groups and is used when the assumptions of `one-way ANOVA` (such as `normality`) are not met.

 **Why to use it ?**
-- The Kruskal-Wallis test is used when the data does not meet the assumptions of normality and homogeneity of variances required by ANOVA.
+- The Kruskal-Wallis test is used when the data does not meet the assumptions of `normality` and `homogeneity of variances` required by `ANOVA`.

-- It compares the ranks of the values across multiple groups rather than the means
+- It compares the ranks of the values across `multiple groups` rather than the means

-- it useful for ordinal data or continuous data that isn't normally distributed.
+- it useful for `ordinal data` or `continuous data` that isn't `normally distributed`.

 **When to use it ?**

-- When we have more than two independent groups.
+- When we have more than `two independent groups`.

-- When the dependent variable is ordinal or continuous but not normally distributed.
+- When the `dependent variable` is `ordinal` or `continuous` but not `normally distributed`.

-- When we cannot assume homogeneity of variances.
+- When we cannot assume `homogeneity of variances`.

 ### Dataset
     	Course	         Score